---

 title: Serializable Steps

-description: Wrap non-serializable objects (like AI model providers) inside step functions so they can cross the workflow boundary.
+description: Wrap non-serializable third-party objects (like AI model providers) inside step factory functions so they can cross the workflow boundary.

 type: guide

-summary: Return a callback from a step to defer provider initialization, making non-serializable AI SDK models work inside durable workflows.
+summary: Return a callback from a step to defer construction of a non-owned class (AI SDK models, cloud SDK clients) until execution time, making them usable inside durable workflows.

 ---